Waypoint Park Next Phase Development

 Carrie

-Carrie almost 3 years ago
+Carrie over 3 years ago

 I am so excited about the expansion of Waypoint.
 Our family already enjoys this park so much.
 It is a perfect destination bike ride from our house.
 Would your committee please, please consider installing some outdoor concrete ping pong tables in this next phase?
 There are no outdoor tables at any Bellingham parks and I think it would be a huge hit with the public to have a beautiful place on the waterfront to meet up for matches with friends or strangers.
 Table tennis is surging in popularity right now and is a great way for people to engage in this space.

-Zach C almost 3 years ago
+Zach C over 3 years ago